Cerebellum-Network/docs.cere.network/ddc/developer-guide/tutorial1.md

 - What is the mechanism by which a new provider is given a piece of data when one provider stops giving access to it?

 - Idea: Because the data is encryptped and providers cannot interpret the data that they are hosting, it becomes impossible for providers to coordinate to take down a piece of data.

+Insert more theory here.

+Interaction with the smart contract requires the Cere software development kit (SDK).
+Written in both Javascript and Kotlin, this set of tools allow users to upload content to DDC in just a few lines of code, without needing to worry about the details of interacting with our smart contract.

+Note: Unlike centralized solutions, the process of storing data with DDC requires coding by design.
+App developers will use our SDK to build their front-end, and it is up to them to abstract the code behind their own user interfaces.
+In other words, we provide the SDK for app developers to seamlessly offer a decentralized storage solution to the data stored on their apps.
+We do so by designing a publicly accessible system that ensures a economic incentive between users and providers at all times.